docksal/docksal/docs/getting-started/env-setup-native.md

     Docker for Mac/Windows support is experimental and is not recommended for regular use due to low filesystem performance.
     Please report any issues in the [issue queue](https://github.com/docksal/docksal/issues).

-## Switching to native Docker application for Mac/Window
+## Switching to Docker for Mac/Windows

 **1.** Install Docker for [Mac](https://docs.docker.com/docker-for-mac) or [Windows](https://docs.docker.com/docker-for-windows).